mbernerslee/polyglot_watcher_v2/README.md

 OR without specifying `[path]`, runs `mix test [the most recent failure in memory]`

-* ex fa
-  *   Fix All Mode
+#### Fix All Mode
+`polyglot_watcher_v2 ex fa`

-  *   Runs:
+Runs:
-    *     (1) 'mix test'
+1. `mix test`
-    *     (2) 'mix test [single test only]' for each failing test in turn, until they're all fixed.
-Then we run (1) again to check we really are done
+2. `mix test [single test only]` for each failing test in turn, until they're all fixed.
+Then we run 1. again to check we really are done

-* ex faff [path]
-  *   Fix All For File Mode
+#### Fix All For File Mode
+`polyglot_watcher_v2 ex faff [path]`

-  *   Runs:
+Runs:
-    *     (1) 'mix test [path]'
+1. `mix test [path]`
-    *     (2) 'mix test [path]:10' for each failing line number in turn until it's fixed and then (1) again to check we really are done
+2. `mix test [path]:line_number_of_a_single_failure` for each failing line number in turn until it's fixed and then 1. again to check we really are done

-* ex fl
-  *   Fixed Last Mode
+#### Fixed Last Mode
+`polyglot_watcher_v2 ex fl`

-  *   Only runs the most recently failed test when any .ex or .exs files are saved
-  *   I do this by keeping track of which tests have failed as I go
-  *   This means that when the most recently failed test passes, I'll start only running the next one that failed, and so on.
+Only runs the most recently failed test when any *.ex* or *.exs* files are saved I do this by keeping track of which tests have failed as I go This means that when the most recently failed test passes, I'll start only running the next one that failed, and so on.
-  *   Initialising in this mode isn't reccommended because on startup my memory of failing tests is empty...
+Initialising in this mode is senseless because on startup my memory of failing tests is empty...
-  *   So maybe try starting out in a different mode (e.g. Run All Mode) then switching to this one
+So maybe try starting out in a different mode (e.g. Run All Mode) then switching to this one

 ## Quick guide to the codebase